HarshitaVemula/designing-ml-systems-summary/03-data-engineering-fundamentals.md

 ## JSON
-<span style="color: red;">- Extremely popular.
-So popular, that the pain that it causes is felt everywhere.
+- <span style="color: red;">Extremely popular.
+So popular, that the pain that it causes is felt everywhere.</span>
-- Good readability and very flexible.
+- <span style="color: red;">Good readability and very flexible.</span>
-- When you commit the data you implicitly commit to a schema that the reader will need to assume.
+- <span style="color: red;">When you commit the data you implicitly commit to a schema that the reader will need to assume.</span>
-- Retrospectively changing the schema of the data that was already stored is very painful.
+- <span style="color: red;">Retrospectively changing the schema

 ## Text versus Binary Format